megrao/Visualization-Checklist/README.md

 # Visualization Checklist

-Both coding cheatsheet and written checklist included.
-Feel free to suggest any changes.
+Both coding cheatsheet and checklist are included herewith.
+Please feel free to suggest any changes.

-Note: Plot types and options are explained in the coding cheat sheet.
+Plot types and options are explained in the coding cheat sheet.

 Reference:
 	https://www.datarevelations.com/truthful-art.html;